Modern Views of Machine Learning for Precision Psychiatry: ML-powered Technologies for Psychiatry

 \section{ML-powered Technologies for Psychiatry}

-The ML technologies can be applied to a wide range of digital platforms, including software (e.g., mobile apps), hardware (e.g., wearable devices, robots), social services (e.g., online chatbots) and clinical practice (e.g., EHRs).
-In this section, we will review various ML-powered technologies in the non-neuroimaging domains and discuss their applications for precision psychiatry.
-We will highlight the emerging digital platforms and their underlying ML technologies.
+ML can be applied to a wide range of digital platforms, including software (e.g., mobile apps), hardware (e.g., wearable devices, robots), social services (e.g., online chatbots) and clinical practice (e.g., EHRs).
+In this section, we will review various ML-powered technologies in the non-neuroimaging domains and highlight the emerging digital platforms and their underlying ML technologies for precision psychiatry.

-A recent McKinsey study showed that use of telehealth has increased by 38-fold as compared to the pre-COVID baseline \cite{Bestsennyy2021}.
-With a steep increase in teletherapy demand and consumption, many companies (such as Talkspace and Headspace Health) provide chat conversations with licensed mental health professionals, the definition of teletherapy has expanded to include these newer modalities of care delivery.
-These advances in care delivery have enabled collecting massive amounts of text, audio and video data on a routine basis, which was previously only done in controlled research settings.
-Furthermore, the recent advancements of natural language, speech, and video analysis technologies, combined with the ML tools, have made the field ripe for innovation.
+A recent McKinsey study showed that use of telehealth has increased by 38-fold as compared to the pre-COVID baseline \citep{Bestsennyy2021}.
+With a steep increase in teletherapy demand and consumption, many companies (such as Talkspace and Headspace Health) provide services on chat conversations with licensed mental health professionals.
+The definition of teletherapy has expanded to include these newer modalities of care delivery.
+These advances in care delivery have enabled collecting massive amounts of text, audio and video data on a regular basis, which was previously only available in controlled research settings.
+Furthermore, the recent advancements of natural language, speech, and video analysis technologies, combined with the ML tools, have generated numerous innovations in the emerging field.
 The global psychiatrist community is increasingly aware of these developments.
-For example, a recent survey among more than 700 psychiatrists showed that 49\% believed that in the next 5-10 years, ML technology will be able to help analyze patient information to establish prognosis and 54\% believed that is likely that this technology can help synthesize patient information to reach a diagnosis \cite{doraiswamy2020artificial}.
+For example, a recent survey among more than 700 psychiatrists showed that 49\% believed that in the next 5-10 years, ML technology will help analyze patient information to establish prognosis and 54\% believed that this technology can help synthesize patient information to reach a diagnosis \citep{doraiswamy2020artificial}.